 Uber, Lyft, and Others – Making the Decision Easier

-He adds that today’s slew of ride sharing vendors include special or niche services such as those offering pickups for elderly passengers, pickups for children, scheduling services and carpool schemes.
-While competition and variety is always good, it could leave a passenger confused.
+He adds that today’s slew of ride-sharing vendors include special or niche services such as those offering pickups for elderly passengers, pickups for children, scheduling services and carpool schemes.
+While competition and variety are always good, it could leave a passenger confused.

 “The slogan for Whipster is ‘Driven By You’,” according to Olinger.
 “Essentially, what that means is every option is available to the consumer and you get to drive your decision.
 You get to drive your choice.
 Whipster is different from other aggregators because we are approaching this as a full-ground transportation platform where we offer the bike-shares, the public transportation, and the rideshares,” he adds.

 Whipster put in a lot of work in developing its information system – offering valuable input to passengers who compare biking vs. taking a cab vs. booking a rideshare in order to get to their desired destination in comfort and in the shortest amount of time.